-It's a good thing the scent of lilacs is strong, because it is often hard to get too close to a cluster blossoms: bees usually swoop in first.
+It's a good thing the scent of lilacs is strong because it is often hard to get too close to a cluster of blossoms: bees usually swoop in first.

-Freesias are showy and come is almost every color imaginable.
+Freesias are showy and fragrant and come is almost every color imaginable.

 The sprawling tangle of dusty green that is a sweet pea plant might not be much to look at until the flowers bloom, but the wait is worth it.